lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-#### 31.8 Runtime Infrastructure Must Be Reproducible
+#### 31.8 **runtime infrastructure** Must Be Reproducible

 A Lily project should not depend on a developer remembering a list of manual Studio steps before the code can function.

-For runtime infrastructure, cloning the project and running the intended bootstrap path should be enough for Lily to create the objects it owns.
+For **runtime infrastructure**, cloning the project and running the intended bootstrap path should be enough for Lily to create the objects it owns.

 The codebase should define: